Aimia (TSE:AIM) Stock Crosses Above 200-Day Moving Average of $4.65

-Aimia Inc. (TSE:AIM)’s share price passed above its 200-day moving average during trading on Wednesday .
-The stock has a 200-day moving average of C$4.65 and traded as high as C$4.90.
-Aimia shares last traded at C$4.83, with a volume of 68,994 shares changing hands.
+Shares of Aimia Inc. (TSE:AIM) crossed above its 200-day moving average during trading on Thursday .
+The stock has a 200-day moving average of C$4.65 and traded as high as C$4.84.
+Aimia shares last traded at C$4.72, with a volume of 33,625 shares trading hands.

-Separately, TD Securities increased their price target on shares of Aimia from C$6.50 to C$7.00 and gave the company a “buy” rating in a report on Friday, November 12th.
+Separately, TD Securities raised their price objective on shares of Aimia from C$6.50 to C$7.00 and gave the company a “buy” rating in a research report on Friday, November 12th.

 Aimia Inc, an investment holding company, focuses on long-term investments in public and private companies.
 It operates through two segments, Holdings and Investment Management.
 The company, through its subsidiary, Mittleman Investment Management, LLC, provides discretionary portfolio management services to institutional investors and high-net-worth individuals.